RoboPhred/gogs-clone-all/README.md

 # gogs-clone
-A command line utility to bulk clone organization repositories from a gogs server
+A command line utility to bulk clone repositories from a gogs server

-Clones all repositories owned by a user the current working directory.
+Clones all repositories owned by the user identified by a token to the current working directory.
 Repositories will be cloned into directories based on the full name of the repository, ie "./myuser/myrepo/"

 Usage: